HOGENT-Web/csharp/optionals/logging/slides/presentation.md

 ### Serilog
 # AppSettings

-Note that AppSettings.json won't be used in the previous slide.
-So remove the entire "Logging" section.
+Note that `AppSettings` won't be used in the previous slide.
+So remove the entire "Logging" section in `AppSettings.json`

 If you want to swap config on runtime without a rebuild, refer to the  <a href="https://github.com/serilog/serilog-aspnetcore/blob/dev/samples/Sample/Program.cs" target="_blank">the sample</a>.